The rapid advancement of location-based technology has propelled Geomarketing to the frontline of marketing strategies.

 Re-targeting Audiences Across Social Media Platform

 When it comes to B2B businesses, LinkedIn is the most popular and effecting marketing social media marketing channel.
 LinkedIn advertising can be used to geo-target audiences and also factor in demographics for more accurate results.
-As part of Omnichannel marketing efforts, these leads can then be re-targeted across other social media platforms like Facebook and Twitter.
+As part of Omnichannel marketing efforts, these leads can then be re-targeted across the right social media platform which could be Facebook and Twitter.
 Other platforms like Instagram and Snapchat also provide geo-based targeting options.

 A recent study by Search Engine Land showcased that geo-targeted mobile display advertising achieved double the CTRs compared to the standard industry target.
 According to Marketing Profs, more American adults use mobile devices than traditional computers when searching for local products and services.
 The success of location-based strategies is heavily dependent on mobile device usage as it provides accurate segmentation data based on geographical location.
 Decision makers are using smartphones and tablets to navigate their buying journey in new ways.
 For example, B2B trade shows can use geo-targeting to send out personalized invites based on their hosting location to respective leads in the area.
 By setting up a virtual geofence, a gathering of business owners, employees or consultants at a convention, seminar or webinar can be engaged with.
 Geo-targeting allows B2B enterprises a pathway into mobile-based marketing which was previously solely proprietary to B2C marketers.